syseleven/grav-docs-syseleven-stack/pages/03.Howtos/14.add-ptr-records/docs.en.md

 ### Assign the DNS domain and DNS name to the port

-Because we did not yet use DNS integration yet, when the server was created, we must update the DNS domain and DNS name for the preexisting network port of our server.
+Because we did not use the DNS integration when the server was created, we must update the DNS domain and DNS name for the preexisting network port of our server.
 For newly created servers this will happen automatically, once we assigned the dns domain to the network.

 First let's find the ID of the server we want to work with and the floating IP: